Trinity outlasts HP Central in softball, 34-33

 Anne Case followed with a one-run double that scored Batten.
 Desiree Rondon singled and Case scored on Olivia Church’s groundout.
 Rondon then scored on a groundout, putting Trinity up 34-29.

 In the Bison’s half of the inning, Gracie Grubbs, Amira Haywood, Tiffany Feggins and J’Niyah Ervin all walked and eventually scored on a combination of stolen bases and balls that got past the catcher.
 Another walk put a runner on and brought the winning run to the plate.
-But, Rondon buckled down and ended the game.
+But, Rondon buckled down and ended the game with a strikeout.

 “I’m proud of my girls,” Central coach Martha King said.
 “The thing is they did their jobs as much as they could do.
 The only thing I would say is I want them to be a little more focused because all the errors came back to bite us.
 Other than that, they had heart.
 They cheered.
 The only thing is we needed to stay focused all the way to the seventh because those runs came back and got us.”

-For Trinity, Kaelyn Whitehart scored four times, Powell six, Dagenhart five, Batten five, Case four, Rondon one, Church two, Torri Davis four, and Kelsey Hall three.
+For Trinity, Whitehart scored four times, Powell six, Dagenhart five, Batten five, Case four, Rondon one, Church two, Davis four, and Hall three.

 The Bison dropped to 1-3.
-Feggins scored four runs, Ervin three, Sha’Kalia Strudivant-Ruff three, Saykritt Mortimore four, Gabriela Soto-Vazquez four, Leah Ellerby three, Gracie Grubbs three and Amira Haywood five.
+Feggins scored four runs, Ervin three, Sha’Kalia Strudivant-Ruff three, Mortimore four, Soto-Vazquez four, Ellerby three, Grubbs three and Haywood five.

 Trinity tallied three runs in the top of the first but Central countered with eight runs, with six of those runners reaching base on walks.
 The Bison led 10-6 after two and 17-13 after three.